GuanceCloud/platypus/docs/src/references/pipeline.md

 ### Select Statement

-PPL supports the syntax of  `if/elif/else`.
+Platypus supports the syntax of  `if/elif/else`.

 ```txt
 if condition {